Saving for College: 5 Costly Mistakes to Avoid

 Also, make sure the expenses you intend to claim are on the IRS-approved list of qualified expenses for 529 plans and aren’t already covered by other tax-advantaged sources or scholarships.

 Mistake #5: Emptying an account when your child doesn’t need the money

 Speaking of scholarships, what if your child ends up with a full or partial free ride to college?

 In that case, you can withdraw the exact amount of the scholarship, and the usual 10% penalty on nonqualified distributions of earnings would be waived.
 Ordinary income taxes will still apply, however.
-The remainder in the account can be used for other qualified expenses that aren’t covered by the scholarship.
+The remaining funds can be used for qualified expenses not covered by the scholarship.

-If some of your child's college expenses don't qualify, you have other options before you resign yourself to taxes and penalties.
-If your child intends to pursue an advanced degree, you could leave the money in the plan where it will continue to have tax-deferred growth potential and can later be used to help pay for graduate school.
+If some of your child’s college expenses don’t qualify, you don’t have to resign yourself to paying taxes and penalties.
+For example, if your child intends to pursue an advanced degree, you could leave the money in the plan where it will continue to have tax-deferred growth potential until you pay for graduate school.

 Another option is to change the beneficiary.
 You could name your other children as beneficiaries of the funds without paying any penalty or tax.
 Just be sure to make the switch before the next child begins college.
 You can also wait and designate the funds for your grandchildren.

 A 529 plan isn’t just for children.
 You can appoint yourself the beneficiary and apply the funds to your own continuing education courses.
 Also, siblings, parents, grandparents, or other eligible family members can be named a beneficiary as long as the funds are used for educational purposes.

 In addition to the tips above, you can avoid costly missteps with thoughtful planning.
 Do your research to find the appropriate college savings plan for your family.
 Then, work with a financial planner or tax advisor to find ways to make tax-smart savings and investing decisions.